Frequently Asked Questions

 Participants are asked to pay a non-refundable $100 registration fee.
 They are also responsible for round-trip transportation to Bloomington and roughly two meals per day (breakfasts and one dinner will be covered by the workshop).

 The $100 registration fee is non-refundable, regardless of when you cancel.
-If you cancel after June 14, we will ask you to either return or pay for the cost of the reading materials sent in advance (approximately $200).
-We will also ask you to pay for your hotel room at the Indiana Memorial Union, since we cannot recover that cost.
+If you cancel after June 19, we will ask you to either return or pay for the cost of the reading materials sent in advance (approximately $200).
+We will also ask you to pay for your hotel room, since we cannot recover that cost.
 We have this policy to encourage serious commitment since the bulk of the workshop costs are covered.

 - How are participants chosen for the workshop?